Leokuf/Codex/Philosophy/Rules-and-Reason.md

 - Don't use social movements to gain status.
 - Social circles based on trends (ex: music) tend to self-destruct.
 - When someone strikes you, turn the other cheek.
 Resisting evil creates more of it.
+- Sophists try to tell you life is easy if you follow their path.
+Life is never easy.

 # Relationships
 - Avoid polyamory and any movements of this sort.